The Kissing Game--The Money Universe

 Grey whirled to see Sky approach her with a wide grin.
 His blonde hair was ruffled as it always was.
 He stood beside her by the black SUV.

 “I was going to say how we’ll all be running when Constable finds out we’re here and crashes the party.”

 Grey laughed.
 Constable was their dean.
-He did more than he should, but he had to because he was in the pocket of every parent here expect hers.
+He did more than he should, but he had to because he was in the pocket of every parent here except hers.
 Sky stood in front of her so close only a whisper separated them.
-Grey back up but ended up hitting the car.
+Grey backed up but ended up hitting the car.